lay295/TwitchDownloader/README.md

 - Download Twitch VODs
 - Download Twitch Clips
 - Download chat for VODS and Clips, in either a [JSON with all the information](https://pastebin.com/raw/YDgRe6X4) or a [simple text file](https://pastebin.com/raw/016azeQX)
-- Use a previously generated JSON chat file to render the chat with FFZ and BTTV support (including GIFS)
+- Use a previously generated JSON chat file to render the chat with FFZ, BTTV and 7TV support (including GIFS)

 ## Things still to be done
 - Fix bugs that slipped by